monircse061/Medical-Terminology-Search-Engine/README.md

 **Features:**

-Web Crawling: Powered by Apache Nutch for data collection from web sources.
+• Web Crawling: Powered by Apache Nutch for data collection from web sources.

-Natural Language Processing: Uses scikit-learn for text preprocessing and similarity analysis.
+• Natural Language Processing: Uses scikit-learn for text preprocessing and similarity analysis.

-API Integration: Retrieves SNOMED CT descriptions via the SNOMED API.
+• API Integration: Retrieves SNOMED CT descriptions via the SNOMED API.

-Flask Framework: Handles the back-end application and API routes.
+• Flask Framework: Handles the back-end application and API routes.

-Setup and Installation
+**Setup and Installation**

-Step 1: Clone or Download the Repository
+**Step 1: Clone or Download the Repository**

 Clone the repository or download it as a ZIP file:

-Step 2: Install Necessary Libraries
+**Step 2: Install Necessary Libraries**

 Ensure you have Python installed.
 Then, navigate to the project folder and install the required libraries:

 pip install -r requirements.txt

 Libraries Used: